 Both spacecraft and businesses focus on operating toward a mission.
 Aligning every aspect for both requires alignment between all departments toward that mission and accountability to the outcome.
 For NASA, the measurement of the mission is life or death.
 For businesses, that measurement is revenue.

 The crafts have mission control at their fingertips, acting as a live, real-time dashboard that allows teams to make immediate mission-critical decisions.

 Businesses have RevOps, or Revenue Operations — businesses’ answer to NASA’s mission control.

 What is Revenue Operations

 Imagine your business as a spacecraft.
-Both mission control on the ground and the craft in orbit need reliable, real-time data to make key decisions in order to have a successful mission — that is what mission control provides to the spacecraft.
-Imagine such a dashboard for your business; now envision that dashboard normalized across the teams in your organization, empowering them to make decisions from real-time data across organizational units.
+Both mission control on the ground and the craft in orbit need reliable, real-time data to make critical decisions for a successful mission — that is what mission control provides to the spacecraft.
+Imagine such a dashboard for your business; now, envision that dashboard normalized across the teams in your organization, empowering them to make decisions from real-time data across organizational units.

 - No more time spent in sales meetings to report on quota because quotas and sales are reported in real time.